bnmtthws/bnmtthws.github.io/_pages/people.md

 ### USRAs and Honours students
 {: #aleks }
-Aleksandra Anoshina (NSERC USRA, 2020 and UBC Biology Honours student, 2020-2021) {: #ivan }
+### Aleksandra Anoshina (NSERC USRA, 2020 and UBC Biology Honours student, 2020-2021)
+{: #ivan }
+### Ivan Lo
-Ivan is currently a student in the Honors Animal Biology program at the University of British Columbia.
+(UBC Biology Honours student, 2020-2021) Ivan is currently a student in the Honors Animal Biology program at the University of British Columbia.
 He has previously completed Co-op internship abroad in Singapore at the Genome Institute of Singapore.
 In the Tang Meng How Lab, his focus area is on DNA and RNA editing, including CRISPR/Cas9 truncation and RNA editing in colorectal cancer cells.
 He later came back to Vancouver for a Co-op placement in Applied Biological Materials (abm) as a research student.
 His current research here in the Matthews Lab is on improving genetic editing in <i>Aedes aegypti</i> mosquitoes via CRISPR/Cas9 technology.
 He hopes to increase DNA repair rates using germline genes.
 When Ivan is not in the lab, he enjoys baking at home or dancing as part of a Hip Hop dance team.
 <br/><br/>
 {: #ana }